RainCandyTech/FPArchiveIndex/README.md

 ## Flash Player Consumer Edition by ZhongCheng Network (Chinese Mainland)
 ### Introduction
-In February 28, 2018, Adobe announced the exclusive partner of Flash Player in China Mainland: 2144 and its subsidiary ZhongCheng Network.</br>
+In February 28, 2018, Adobe announced the exclusive partner of Flash Player in Chinese Mainland: 2144 and its subsidiary ZhongCheng Network.</br>
 Starting from version 30, they started to distribute a China-Specific version of Flash Player.</br>
 On their "Flash Player China Official Website", they provide online installers of Flash Player for Windows users, and offline installers for Mac and Linux users.</br>
 Unfortunately, they decided to stop offering Linux binaries for general users in May 2021.</br>